IBM/zos-node-accessor/README.md

 * destDataset - _string_ -  Dataset name to used to store the uploaded file, if it starts with `/` this file will be uploaded to USS.
 * dataType - _string (default: ascii)_ -  Transfer data type, it should be 'ascii' or 'binary', **when transfering 'ascii' files, the end-of-line sequence of input should always be `\r\n`**, otherwise the transfered file will get truncated.
 * allocateParams - _object | string_ -  A string of space separated DCB attributes or an object of DCB attribute key-value pairs, eg. "LRECL=80 RECFM=VB" or {"LRECL": 80, "RECFM": "VB"}.
 The tested attributes: BLKsize/BLOCKSize, LRecl, RECfm, PRImary, SECondary, TRacks.
-Extra parameters need to add siteParams can also be specified there , for example, 'sbd=(IBM-1047,ISO8859-1)' for encoding setting.
+Extra site parameters can also be specified there, for example, 'sbd=(IBM-1047,ISO8859-1)' for encoding setting.

 ##### Return